 Best practice suggests not exposing any services to the Internet unless required.
 Having said that, we have designed PaperCut to be secure and with the intention of our users opening the HTTPS port 9192 to the Internet to facilitate services such as:

 - Remote administration

 - Allowing end-users to login from home to check balances and add credit/quota to their accounts

 We have a number of large University/College sites that have opened up PaperCut’s port to the Internet since 2005.
 It is recommended to open port 9192 (the TLS port) rather than the plain text port 9191.

 Q Is PaperCut and associated executable given minimum permission needed for operation?
 Is the concept of least privilege upheld?

 Yes.
-On Windows, Mac, Novell and Linux PaperCut has been designed to run under non-privilege accounts.
-Key security processes on Linux that need to be run with elevated privileges such as those used for user authentication are run “out of process” so this higher privileges rights are isolated at the process level.
-On Windows, PaperCut’s runs it’s main process as the SYSTEM account with local access only (no network resource access).
+On Windows, Mac, Novell and Linux PaperCut have been designed to run under non-privileged accounts.
+Key security processes on Linux that need to be run with elevated privileges such as those used for user authentication are run “out of process” so these higher privileges rights are isolated at the process level.
+On Windows, PaperCut’s runs its main process as the SYSTEM account with local access only (no network resource access).

 Q How can I restrict access to the XML Web Service APIs?